alongubkin/phonertc/README.md

 Other solutions, such as OpenTok and Weemo, require you to use their own third-party servers.
 That means they are much easier to use, but that also means that they are less open, have a subscription model, and you are generally less in control.

-PhoneRTC allows you to use your own servers, without relying on anyone.
+PhoneRTC allows you to use your own servers, without relying on any third-parties.

 ### Setting up a TURN server